damiant/dust/roadmap.md

 - Long press to fav
 - Camp events need opacity when over
 - Revision json on dataset to reduce bandwidth
-- All category should show the day name

 ## Small Bugs
 - titles if all capital then title case